Without proper organization, agencies (advertising or other) can’t accomplish half of their goals.

 - Visual task and project management

-Vabotu is an online team collaboration tool with three incredible features:- Virtual workspaces in which agency employees can chat, manage tasks, share feedback and discuss what needs to get done.
+- Virtual workspaces in which agency employees can chat, manage tasks, share feedback and discuss what needs to get done.
 Forget about switching tabs.
 It’s all there in the virtual workspace.

 - Kanban task boards are highly visual and optimized for efficiency.
 Agency members can add tasks, columns and cards, move them through stages, assign them to different team members, and even ask for feedback with @mentions.
-They won’t have to leave Vabotu to start a chat with their fellow team members.
+They won’t have to leave Heycollab to start a chat with their fellow team members.

 - Media and design hub can be used to store files and leave direct feedback.
 If agencies want to discuss it further, they can simply start a chat and reference the document.
 There’s no need to add integrations and attach files from Drive or Dropbox.
-Everything is hosted in Vabotu.
+Everything is hosted in Heycollab.

 - Calendar